denmarkmeralpis/react-node-playground/README.md

 ## Requirements
-You should have the following packages/tools:
+You should have the following:

 - MySQL
 - NodeJS
-- ReactJS

 ## Installation